alexandrehuat/alexandrehuat.github.io/README.md

 ## When you're having troubles managing your life

+> "One in four people in the world will be affected by mental or neurological disorders at some point in their lives." [(World Health Organization, 2001)][mental_dis]

 Younger, I faced a lot of varied problems that caused me psychological disorders.
 I've wasted a ton of times to deal with, like years, but I finally found real solutions to adress my difficulties.
 Below are listed three books that truly made me bury these problems and become happier with myself and my pairs.
 I had significant life improvements when starting them.
 I sincerely recommend them to you if you recognize yourself in the previews you can read on Amazon.
 The Kindle versions are very practical to work with.

 [Knaus, W. J. (2012). *The Cognitive Behavioral Workbook for Depression: A Step-by-Step Program* (2nd ed.).](https://www.amazon.fr/Cognitive-Behavioral-Workbook-Depression-Step-ebook/dp/B0088NH2VG/ref=sr_1_sc_3?ie=UTF8&qid=1508869293&sr=8-3-spell&keywords=cognitive+behaviorral+workbook+for+depression)